US seizes yacht owned by oligarch with close ties to Putin - The Boston Globe

 The yacht sails under the Cook Islands flag and is owned by a company registered in the British Virgin Islands administered by different societies in Panama, the Civil Guard said, “following a complicated financial and societal web to conceal its truthful ownership.”

-Agents confiscated documents and computers inside the yacht that will be analyzed to confirm he real identity of the owner, it said.
+Agents confiscated documents and computers inside the yacht that will be analyzed to confirm the real identity of the owner, it said.

-The White House has said that many allied countries, including German, the United Kingdom, France, Italy and others are involved in trying to collect and share information against Russians targeted for sanctions.
-In his State of the Union address on March 1, President Joe Biden warned oligarchs that the U.S. and European allies would “find and seize your yachts, your luxury apartments, your private jets.”
+The White House has said that many allied countries, including German, the United Kingdom, France, Italy, and others are involved in trying to collect and share information against Russians targeted for sanctions.
+In his State of the Union address on March 1, President Biden warned oligarchs that the US and European allies would “find and seize your yachts, your luxury apartments, your private jets.”

 Advertisement